 When installing or removing a bottom mounted filter, slide the two side filter clips to the back of the furnace BEFORE installing or removing.
 This will allow the filter to clear the front raised edge of the furnace.
 Insert filter into side clips first and push filter back until it is fully engaged into back clip.
-When filter is in place, slide clips back into place midway on filter as shown in Figure 25.
+When filter is in place, slide clips back into place midway on filter as shown in Figure 30.

-Refer to Figure 26 and Figure 27 for guidelines to install filters.
-Furnaces which require larger filter media and have limited clearances on one side of furnace, require a standoff filter rack, see Figure 26, available from your distributor.
+Refer to Figure 31 through Figure 32 for guidelines to install side mounted filters.
+Furnaces which require larger filter media and have limited clearances on one side of furnace, require a standoff filter rack, see Figure 31, available from your distributor.